goranorsander/go_libs/docs/std/utility/class_template_scope_guard_new.md

 ## Example

-This example is intended to show how signals can be used.
-It implements a simple fire lasers command that the fleet commander can give to the ships.
+This example is intended to show how scope guards can be used.

 ```c++
 #include <iostream>